shoakira/code_test/README.md

 ## 📂 Directory Structure

-### 🌀 dynamical_system
-Contains scripts and data files related to dynamical systems.
-Includes scripts for Hamiltonian systems and orbit analysis.

 ### 🎮 make_game
 Contains scripts and resources related to game development.
 You can create various games using scripts such as `galaga.py` and `invader.py`.